Connect with others who understand.

 • Stressful situations

-• Certain foods (especially aged cheese, processed foods, or very salty foods)
+• Certain foods (especially aged cheese and processed or very salty foods)

 • Aspartame (an artificial sweetener)